 Contact your servicing dealer, if the idle speed setting cannot be adjusted so that the chain stops.
 Do not use the saw until it has been properly adjusted or repaired.

 Fine adjustment

 • When the saw has been "run-in" the carburetor should be finely adjusted.
 The fine adjustment should be carried out by qualified person.
-First adjust the L-jet, then the idling screw T and then the H-jet.
+The L-needle is adjusted first, then the idling screw T.

 Conditions